-Speeds are expressed in knots; a knot is 1 nautical mile per hour.
+Speeds are expressed in knots, which mean 1 nautical mile per hour.

 Depths, unless otherwise stated, are referred to chart datum.
 As depths are liable to change, particularly those in dredged channels and alongside wharves, it is strongly recommended these be confirmed by the appropriate local authority.